browserengineering/book/book/invalidation.md

 ```

 When setting the `style` property from JavaScript, I'll invalidate all
-of the fields, by calling a new `dirty_style` function:
+of the fields by calling a new `dirty_style` function:

 ``` {.python}
 def dirty_style(node):